Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 <br><br>

-# Setting up Azure Function in JavaScript
+# Azure Function in JavaScript

 You can reference already created samples or create your new one from the scratch.
 Also you can skip 1st step below if you already have Timer Trigger function written in JavaScript that you want to onboard to coded availability tests.